Category: Women empowerment

 -Amanda Fludd

-Did you find at least one encouraging quote that resonates with you?
-Take that quote and say it aloud to yourself when you need a little encouragement and better yet, share it with other phenomenal women of color.
-Black women need to feel inspired and encouraged every day.
+Did you find at least one quote that resonated with you?
+Take that quote and say it aloud to yourself when you need a little encouragement, and better yet, share it with other phenomenal women of color.
+There is someone in your circle who needs to feel encouraged today.

-Amanda Fludd, LCSW-R is a Licensed Psychotherapist, Speaker, and Mindset Coach for high-achieving women and professionals venturing into business.
+Amanda Fludd, LCSW-R is a Licensed Psychotherapist, Speaker, and Mindset Coach for high-achieving professionals.
 Her joy is tackling mental health on multiple platforms.
-She is available for speaking engagements and training and will be at the annual Renew Connect Restore Black Women’s Health Retreat in Panama this Summer, 2023.
+She is available for speaking engagements (workshops, panels) and coaching.
+You can also find her at the annual Renew Connect Restore Black Women’s Health Retreat.

 Related Reads: